hvqzao/report-ng/README.md

-# report-ng - Web application security assessment reporting Tool
+# report-ng - Web application security assessment reporting tool

 The idea behind is to speed up the preparation stage of penetration testing and automated scan reports as well as make it more uniform.